Zowe-Java-SDK/ZosShell/README.md

-    consolename specifies the console name to use to perform MVS console command accountnumber specifies the account number needed to perform TSO command prompt specifies value to display for the application prompt
+    consolename specifies the console name to use to perform MVS console command accountnumber specifies the account number needed to perform TSO command prompt specifies value to display for the application prompt window is a subsection specifies values to control the application window settings

+NOTE: The following are the default values for paneHeight (480) and paneWidth (640); values lower than these are ignored, and the default(s) is used instead.

 The following JSON variable settings are converted into environmental variables within the shell: